fsalum/scripts/AutoscalingPuppetSqs/README.md

 # Output sample

-Use [autoscaling.msg](autoscaling.msg) as SQS message sample for testing the script.
+Use [example/autoscaling.msg](example/autoscaling.msg) as SQS message sample for testing the script.

+The [example/manual_termination_sqs_sample.py](example/manual_termination_sqs_sample.py) script sends a `manual:EC2_INSTANCE_TERMINATE` event to the SQS queue so you can manually terminate non-autoscaling ec2 instances and cleanup them the same way.

 ```
 [root@puppet1 ~]# ./puppet_sqs.py